Natalie Haynes: Live shows

-Books
+Writing

 Haynes contributed an essay to Serenity Found, a book about Joss Whedon's television show Firefly, edited by Jane Espenson, which was published in 2007 by BenBella Books.
-Her entries on subjects from Agatha Christie to E.F.
-Benson can be found in Cassell's Little Black Book of Books, published in 2007.
+Her entries on subjects from Agatha Christie to E. F. Benson can be found in Cassell's Little Black Book of Books, published in 2007.

 Her first children's novel, The Great Escape, was published by Simon & Schuster in September 2007.
 It won a PETA Proggy award, for best animal-friendly children's book, in 2008.

-Haynes has written two non-fiction books.
-The Ancient Guide To Modern Life, on the subject of how living well in the present requires some recourse to the ancient world, was published by Profile Books in November 2010.
-Her most recent non-fiction book, Pandora's Jar: Women in the Greek Myths, was published by Picador in October 2020, and was a New York Times bestseller.
+Haynes has written three non-fiction books.
+The Ancient Guide to Modern Life, on the subject of how living well in the present requires some recourse to the ancient world, was published by Profile Books in November 2010.
+Her second non-fiction book, Pandora's Jar: Women in the Greek Myths, was published by Picador in October 2020, and was a New York Times bestseller.
 Margaret Atwood called it "funny" and "sharp".

-Haynes' first novel, Amber Fury (titled The Furies in the U.S.), was published in 2014.
+Haynes's first novel, Amber Fury (titled The Furies in the U.S.), was published in 2014.
 It was shortlisted for the Scottish Crime Book of the Year award.
 Her second novel, Children of Jocasta, a retelling of Antigone and Oedipus Rex, was published in 2017.

-Haynes' third novel, A Thousand Ships (relating to the Trojan War), was published by Pan Macmillan on 4 May 2019.
+Haynes's third novel, A Thousand Ships (relating to the Trojan War), was published by Pan Macmillan on 4 May 2019.
 She discussed it on BBC Radio 4's Woman's Hour that month.
 A Thousand Ships was shortlisted for the Women's Prize for Fiction in 2020.

-Haynes' fourth novel, Stone Blind, a retelling of the myth of Medusa, was published by Pan Macmillan on 15th September 2022, and an abridged version was read on BBC Radio 4 by Susannah Fielding.
+Haynes's fourth novel, Stone Blind, a retelling of the myth of Medusa, was published by Pan Macmillan on 15 September 2022, and an abridged version was read on BBC Radio 4 by Susannah Fielding.
+In March 2024, the German edition of the title was shortlisted for the Young Adult Jury Award of the German Youth Literature Awards, which would be awarded at the Frankfurt Book Fair in October.

 Haynes was awarded the Classical Association Prize in 2015.